tobiager/POO-UNNE-2024/README.md

 ## 📌 Notes

-- All projects and exercises in this repository were developed as part of the **Object-Oriented Programming course at UNNE - Facultad de Ciencias Exactas y Naturales y Agrimensura (FaCENA)**.
+- Developed as part of the **UNNE - Facultad de Ciencias Exactas y Naturales y Agrimensura (FaCENA)** 2024 course.
-- Exercises contain comments and explanations in Spanish.
+- Exercises and projects include Spanish comments and explanations.
-- This repository reflects my entire learning process from basics to full real-world applications using Java and OOP principles.
+- The repository reflects the complete journey from Java fundamentals to building real-world OOP-based applications.

 ---

-<p align="center"><b>❤️🐔 Made with passion by Tobias </b></p>
+<p align="center"><b>❤️🐔 Made with passion and dedication by Tobias</b></p>